rohanjoshi95/devops-sample-app/README.md

 # Java Project For DevOps

-Product Management Service Demo For DevOps Demo
+Product Management Service Demo For DevOps